migerick/migerick/README.md

 # Hi there! 👋 I'm Miguel Flores 👨

 Welcome to my GitHub repository!
-I'm a passionate developer with a strong focus on Go, Python, and JavaScript.
-I love exploring new technologies and contributing to innovative projects.
-Feel free to explore my projects and don't hesitate to reach out if you have any questions or collaboration opportunities!

 ## 📫 How to Reach Me